helxplatform/dug/search/annotate/README.md

 # Overview

-The annotator ingests raw dbGaP study metadata and performs semantic annotation by
+The **annotator** ingests raw dbGaP study metadata and performs semantic annotation by
+* Parsing a TOPMed data dictionary XML file to extract variables.
 * Using the Monarch SciGraph named entity recognizer to identify ontology terms.
 * Using the Translator SRI identifier normalization service to
   * Select a preferred identifier for the entity
   * Determine the BioLink types applying to each entity
 * Writing each variable with its annotations as a JSON object to a file.

+The **loader**
+* Converts the annotation format written in the steps above to a KGX graph
+* Inserts that graph into a Neo4J database.

 ## Install